raywhelan01/Housing_Final_Project/README.md

 ### Moving Buddy :<BR>

-Moving Buddy is like having you own research assistant, with a few clicks you can find counties all over the US that fit your family's style .<BR>
+Moving Buddy is like having your own research assistant, with a few clicks you can find counties all over the US that fit your family's style.<BR>

   ### Moving Buddy Final Submission folder:<BR>